A Place for Mom

 Take our free care quiz

-A Place for Mom chose these tablets for elderly relatives based on research, statistics, features, and thousands of online reviews.
+A Place for Mom chose these tablets for elderly relatives based on their ease of use, versatility, and durability.
+The list below was compiled based on research, statistics, features, and thousands of online reviews.

 Amazon Fire HD 10

-Features: The Fire is fairly large, weighing more than one pound with a striking 10-inch HD display.
-This means clear visuals, as well as a solid, durable build.
+Features: The Fire is fairly large, weighing close to one pound with a striking 10-inch HD display.
+This means clear visuals as well as a solid, durable build.
 The glass screen is ideal for watching movies and reading e-books, especially with a high-contrast text setting and text size adjustment.
 The built-in camera captures photos and offers high-quality video calls through apps like Zoom and Skype.
-Loud dual speakers amplify music, as well as chats with family and friends.
+Loud dual speakers amplify music as well as chats with family and friends.[01]

-Why it’s good for seniors: Equipped with Alexa, the Fire HD 10 can be used hands-free with voice commands and combined with other Alexa-controlled smart devices, like thermostats, lights, and doorbell cameras.
+Why it’s good for seniors: Equipped with Alexa, the Fire HD 10 can be used hands-free with voice commands.
+The tablet can also combined with other Alexa-controlled smart devices, like thermostats, lights, and doorbell cameras.
 When it’s attached to the charging dock, seniors can use show mode, which offers highlights like weather, news bulletins, or popular clips.
-Navigation and settings are simple and easy to access from the home screen.
+Navigation and settings are simple and easy to access from the home screen.[01]

-Cost: The Fire HD 10 tablet is available from Amazon for $149.99.
-Be on the lookout for sales — Amazon occasionally offers major discounts on tablets and other devices.
+Cost: The Fire HD 10 Tablet is available from Amazon for $139.99.
+Be on the lookout for sales — Amazon occasionally offers major discounts on tablets and other devices.[01]

 Microsoft Surface Go

-Features: As a two-in-one tablet/laptop, the Surface Go can be attached to a light, portable keyboard or used alone as a 10.5-inch touchscreen.
-It works with LTE, which means seniors don’t need a Wi-Fi connection to stream movies, play games, or video chat with friends and family.
-Front- and rear-facing HD cameras enhance calls and capture memories.
+Features: As a two-in-one tablet/laptop, the Surface Go can be attached to a portable keyboard or used alone as a 10.5-inch touchscreen.
+The Surface Go also works with LTE.
+This means seniors don’t need a Wi-Fi connection to stream movies, play games, or video chat with friends and family.
+Front- and rear-facing HD cameras enhance calls and capture memories.[02]

 Why it’s good for seniors: Cortana voice assistant makes searching for apps, documents, and features easier.
-Plus, older adults may already be used to the Windows 10 operating system, or find it intuitive based on the computers they’ve used in the past.
-The traditional keyboard makes it easier to compose emails, write to-do lists, or journal, yet the Surface Go takes up less space than a traditional laptop.
-Also, it offers a variety of display settings to combat eye strain, as well as a custom screen magnifier.
+Plus, older adults may already be used to the Windows 10 operating system or find it intuitive based on the computers they’ve used in the past.
+The traditional keyboard makes it easier to type, yet the Surface Go takes up less space than a traditional laptop.
+The Surface Go also offers a custom screen magnifier and a variety of display settings to combat eye strain.[02]

-Cost: The Surface Go 2complete with the features listed above, starts from $399.99 from Microsoft, with accessories like smart pens available.
-However, if you’re comfortable with a slightly older model, the first-generation Surface Go offers many of the same contemporary features at a lower price point.
+Cost: The Surface Go 3, complete with the features listed above, starts from $439.99 from Microsoft.
+Accessories like smart pens are also available.
+If you’re comfortable with a slightly older model, the first-generation Surface Go offers many of the same contemporary features at a lower price point.[02]

-Features: This video and audio calling device also streams music, plays videos, and has a wide selection of games.
-It’s durable, with a soft case and stylus, and comes with a charging dock station to eliminate the need for wires and cords.
+Features: The GrandPad is a video and audio calling device that streams music, plays videos, and has a wide selection of games.
+It’s durable, with a soft case and stylus.
+This tablet also comes with a charging dock station to eliminate the need for wires and cords.[03]

 Let our care assessment guide you